sepro/LSTrAP/README.md

     module avail

-Add the module name for each of the tools to your config.ini, also update the paths to e.g. Trimmomatic.
+Add the module name for each of the tools to your config.ini, also update the path to Trimmomatic.
-In case the module load system isn't used, but all software is installed on the cluster + nodes set the modules to None !
+In case the module load system isn't used, but all software is installed on the cluster + nodes set the modules to **None** !

 In case you would like to tweak parameters passed to tools this would be the place to do so.
 Note however that the tools will run with the same settings for each file.
 Modifying parameters that would **change the output name or format will